 Near the Palm Grove is the First Farm, the site of the colony’s very first cultivated farmland.
 In 1862 Sydney’s first zoo opened in the Botanic Gardens, but it relocated to Moore Park in 1883.

 Stagnation and more gardens

 The Tropical Centre, which opened in 1990, consists of two glasshouses, one shaped as a pyramid and the other one as an arc.
 The glasshouse in the shape of an arc is devoted to exotic plants from tropical areas around the world.
 The pyramidically shaped glasshouse holds Australian tropical plants.

 At the eastern edge of the gardens is the National Herbarium, an important research institution which holds about a million different dried plants, including some specimens from 1770 collected by Joseph Banks, Captain Cook’s botanist.

-The Botanic Gardens also features a large pond where the many ducks and other birds are fed by tourists ignoring the request to not feed them.
+The Botanic Gardens also feature a large pond where the many ducks and other birds are fed by tourists ignoring the request to not feed them.
 Some of the birds found in the park are the Sacred Ibis, the Sulphur Crested Cockatoo, the White-faced Heron and the Rainbow Lorikeet.

 Also on the grounds of the Royal Botanic Gardens is the Government House, the former residence of the Governor of New South Wales.
 The Government House grounds are open to the public.
 There are also architectural tours of the house, a mock castle built in 1845.
 Entry to the botanic gardens is free, except for the Tropical Centre.